2025 Solar Incentives Guide for Medford, NJ - Tax Credits & Rebates

 • Solar Renewable Energy Certificate (SREC): SRECs can be sold to your utility company (or other buyers) for cash that typically becomes part of your taxable income.
 Typically, you must meet a certain (small) threshold of energy production before your solar system can earn SRECs or similar performance-based incentives.
 SRECs and similar incentives are generally handled at the state level.

-• Net Metering: You may be able to sign a net metering contract with your Medford utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
-They will then subtract this value from your monthly utility bill.
+• Net Metering: You may be able to sign a net metering contract with your Medford utility company that will apply to all or a percentage of the excess electricity your solar panels generate.
+They will then subtract this value from your utility bill each month.

 Best Regional Coverage